How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Better!
 Script execution time is vastly decreased, as well as time to First Contentful Paint (when content is first visible) and Total Blocking Time (when a file is loading/executing and other files have to wait to load, this adds to blocking time).
 This is because the server doesn’t need to generate content.
 It simply needs to send the html files and other assets to the client.

 But it could still be improved.
-We’ll talk about image optimization later.
+We’ll talk about image optimisation later.

 There are several plugins that will handle the export for you, so you don’t have to do it manually!

 Simply Static works well, and that’s the plugin we recommend.
 It’s easy to setup and use, with minimal configuration.
-If you face issues with Simply Static, an alternative we recommend is https://www.httrack.com/
+If you face issues with Simply Static, an alternative we recommend is https://www.httrack.com/.
+This software downloads an entire website as static files, and is fairly straightforward to use with minimal configuration.

 Step 1: Install and Activate the Simply Static Plugin.